hpc-maths/samurai/doc/source/tutorial/graduation_case_2.rst

         std::swap(ca, new_ca);
     }

-The figure below is the initial mesh without intersections.
-The blue cells are the cells added to remove the intersections.
+The figure below depicts the initial mesh cleared from intersections.
+The blue cells are the cells added in order to remove the intersections.

 .. image:: ./figures/graduation_case_2_after.png
     :width: 60%
     :align: center

 The graduation of this new mesh is straightforward since this is exactly the algorithm described in the previous case.

-The figure below is the graduation of our initial mesh.
-The red cells are the cells added by the graduation.
+The figure below is the graded version of our initial mesh.
+The red cells are those added by the graduation.

 .. image:: ./figures/graduation_case_2_after_graduated.png
     :width: 60%